The Importance of Night Time Visibility

 Utilizing a light up dog product will also also help keep you and your dog safe from cars.
 Drivers are at least 74% more likely to injure you or your dog at night because of low nighttime visibility.(https://crashstats.nhtsa.dot.gov/Api/Public/ViewPublication/812375)

-By adding an LED to your dog’s collar or by incorporating a reflective leash to your nightly walking routine, you can make your dog visible at night time and may end up saving his life!
+By adding an LED spot light to your dog’s collar or by incorporating a reflective leash to your nightly walking routine, you can make your dog visible at night time and may end up saving their life!

 “What Can I Use to Make My Dog Visible At Night?”